-Remember that this process takes time.
+Remember, this process takes time.
 Go slow and remember to breathe!
 At first, just stick to the identification process.
-Meaning-making comes next!
+Meaning-making comes next.

 Understanding Your Vedic Birth Chart

-Perhaps the most important part of learning and growing through jyotish wisdom, however, is studying your own chart.
+Perhaps the most important part of learning and growing through jyotish wisdom, however, is studying your own Vedic birth chart.

-Your own karmic map is your reference point for all other understanding—even understanding other charts.
+This karmic map is your reference point for all other understanding—even understanding other charts.
 Your jyotish chart is the core of your own awareness and will help you unlock your own inner knowing.
-First and foremost, study your own chart and use it as a reference for understanding yourself, in relation to world.
+First and foremost, study your own chart and use it as a reference for understanding yourself in relation to the world.

-This article by Swati Miller was first published here.
+This article on how to read a Vedic birth chart by Swati Miller was first published here.
 Ayurveda Next Door is an online lifestyle magazine for wellness and inspired living.
-You'll find healthy recipes, diet and lifestyle tips you'll love and wisdom from Ayurvedic practitioners around the world.
+You'll find healthy recipes, diet and lifestyle tips you'll love and wisdom from ayurvedic practitioners around the world.
 Immerse yourself in a lifestyle of health with Ayurveda and complementary modalities.
-Search our database of practitioners, centers and schools and discover the Ayurveda community around you.
+Search our database of practitioners, centers, and schools and discover the Ayurveda community around you.